Improving clustering quality evaluation in noisy Gaussian mixtures: Conclusion

 In addition to these empirical results, FIR is grounded in a clear theoretical foundation.
 We show that the method is strictly convex and has a unique solution for non-trivial features, that it down-weights high-dispersion features in a stable and principled way, and that it is robust to both noisy features and uniform feature rescaling.
 Although FIR does not satisfy the richness axiom, this is an intentional trade-off that promotes more meaningful clusterings by prioritising compactness over arbitrary flexibility.

 Overall, FIR strengthens the effectiveness of internal clustering validation, offering a practical solution for real-world applications where ground truth labels are unavailable.
-Future work may explore its generalizability to other clustering paradigms, such as hierarchical or density-based methods, and investigate its applicability to datasets with complex feature interactions.
+Future work may explore its generalisability to other clustering paradigms, such as hierarchical or density-based methods, and investigate its applicability to data sets with complex feature interactions.